rorydavidtanner/hw4-quiz/README.md

 ## Description

-This project was our homework for week 3 of the coding bootcamp course.
-We made a password generator app using primary javascript.
+This project was our homework for week 4 of the coding bootcamp course.

+We made a QUIZ app.